Profit-Taking in Tech Pushes Nasdaq From Record Heights

 Click to Enlarge Breadth was negative with 1.3 decliners for every advancing issue on heavy volume, with NYSE activity at 115% of the 30-day average.
 Defensive telecom stocks soared, up 5.2%, after Verizon Communications Inc. (NYSE:VZ) reported inline earnings but better revenues in the wake of launching an unlimited data plan in February.
 Tech stocks were the laggards, down 0.8%.

-Sirius XM (NASDAQ:SIRI) gained 8.2% after reporting better-than-expected operating earnings on a 16% jump in net subscribers.
-Tempur Sealy (NYSE:TPX) gained 8% on an earnings beat.
-And Facebook (NASDAQ:FB) added 2.9% after reporting a top- and bottom-line beat.
+Sirius XM Holdings Inc (NASDAQ:SIRI) gained 8.2% after reporting better-than-expected operating earnings on a 16% jump in net subscribers.
+Tempur Sealy International Inc (NYSE:TPX) gained 8% on an earnings beat.
+And Facebook Inc (NASDAQ:FB) added 2.9% after reporting a top- and bottom-line beat.

-On the downside, Twitter (NYSE:TWTR) fell 14.1% depite better-than-expected numbers as user metrics disappointed.
+On the downside, Twitter Inc (NYSE:TWTR) fell 14.1% depite better-than-expected numbers as user metrics disappointed.

 Conclusion

-For the past week, I’ve been writing about the historic volatility crush underway in the stock market with the CBOE Volatility Index (VIX) setting an all-time record low on Wednesday.
+For the past week, I’ve been writing about the historic volatility crush underway in the stock market with the CBOE Volatility Index (INDEXCBOE:VIX) setting an all-time record low on Wednesday.
 But the VIX had also formed two “key day reversals” on Tuesday and Wednesday, bouncing off of its intra-day lows to finish higher.

-A review of market history suggested that this setup presaged a bout of market weakness.
+Click to Enlarge A review of market history suggested that this setup presaged a bout of market weakness.
 That weakness looks to have started on Thursday with the worst one-day selloff for the Nasdaq since July 6.
 Transportation stocks were hit particularly hard, down 3.1% for the worst selloff since May.

-What’s interesting is that Treasury bonds are also suffering with the iShares 20+ Year Treasury Bond (TLT) dropping 0.5% as long-term rates drift higher.
+What’s interesting is that Treasury bonds are also suffering with the iShares 20+ Year Treasury Bond (NYSEARCA:TLT) dropping 0.5% as long-term rates drift higher.
 It’s unclear whether this is being driven by economic growth hopes, worries a rally in oil prices will boost inflation, expectations of further Federal Reserve policy tightening, or some combination.

 But as we saw back in June, when both stocks and bonds drop it pressures “risk parity” funds on Wall Street since traditionally these two assets move in opposite directions.
 Given the complacency in the air right now, this will make the reappearance of market volatility and asset price declines even more painful.